Kuchunan/SnapSort-Trash-Classification-with-YOLO-v4-Darknet-Onnx-TensorRT-for-Jetson-Nano/README.md

 # SnapSort
 SnapSort is a trash sorting assistant with the YOLO V3 model.
 It will take in a video feed from the camera and return visual and audio instructions to users.
-The project is designed to help people sort their waste properly.
+The project is designed to help people sort their waste properly before waste collection.
+We placed the device, Jetson TX2 or GTX 1080 with a screen, on top of trash cans to guild people on sorting waste.

 The project is built for the University of Washington GIX TECHIN 514 Hardware Software Lab 1 course, Microsoft Imagine Cup, and Alaska Environment Innovation Challenges.
-Code and dataset are collected and built by Yun Liu, Joey Wang and I.
+The code and dataset are collected and built by Yun Liu, Joey Wang, and I.

-The dataset reaches 63% MAP for 12 different categories on an 80/20 train/test split trained on YOLO v3 object detection model.
+The dataset reaches 63% MAP for 12 different categories on an 80/20 train/test split trained on the YOLO v3 object detection model.

 ## Dataset
-The dataset contains XXXX original images including images from Coco Dataset, Google open images v4, and images we collected by ourselves.
+The dataset contains 4000+ original images including images from Coco Dataset, Google open images v4, and images we collected by ourselves.
 Images are labeled into 12 classes manually following [Seattle Government's recycling rule](https://www.seattle.gov/utilities/services/recycling/recycle-at-home/where-does-it-go---flyer).
-After data augmentation, XXXX images are used for training and XXXX images are used for testing.
+After data augmentation, 80% of images are used for training and 20% images are used for testing.
 The best training result we got is 63% MAP @ 50% confidence threshold.

 ## Prerequisites

-### Intalling Yolo V3
+### Installing Yolo V3
 The Yolo V3 model needs to be installed before using our trained weight.
 The most Windows-friendly version I found is from [AlexAB](https://github.com/AlexeyAB/darknet).

 ### Installing Python and dependencies